 Though workers are generally eligible for a Indonesian work permit at any age, some industries do have specific rules surrounding age limitation.

 For example, as regulated by the Indonesian Ministry of Energy, employees in the oil and gas industry need to be aged between 30 and 55 to work in the country.
 However, age restrictions are not applicable to the highest-level position in your organisation, such as directors or commissioners.

 If you want to extend an employee’s Indonesian work permit, you will only need to pay the second-year DKP-TKA.
 The bill will be sent by the Ministry of Manpower one month before the notification is due to expire.

 Any workers holding a permit valid for less than two years can submit a new application or extension at least two months before the notification expires.

-If the thought of sorting out a work permit sounds like a lot of hassle, don’t worry.
+If the thought of sorting out Indonesian visas and work permits sounds like a lot of hassle, don’t worry.
 Working with a global mobility team takes the burden from you, so you can focus on running your business.
 For more information, visit our global mobility page.

-This post was written by: Charles Pfauwadel, Regional Director – Asia Pacific at Airswift
+This post was written by: Charles Pfauwadel, Vice President – Asia at Airswift